-When I got my very first sewing machine, I didn’t even know needles were removable, let alone that there were about a gazillion options available.
-I thought you just used the same needle for every project – forever.
+When I got my very first sewing machine, I didn’t even know needles were removable, let alone that there were so many options available.
+I thought you used the same needle for every project – forever.

 So we did it for you.

 From the shaft, to the fine point, to the metal it’s made of, sewing needles come in various sizes and types.
 They may look similar, but these days they’re engineered for optimal performance.
-Some actually slice the fabric to create a stitch, while others spread the weave to lock in the stitch.
+Some actually slice the fabric to create a stitch, while others spread the fibers to lock in the stitch.

 That’s all well in good, but you’re here because you love to sew, not because you want to moonlight as a sewing machine needle specialist, (as fascinating as that sounds).
 Use our needle selection chart and sew the best project ever knowing you have the proper needle for the job.

 P.S.
 Similar needle types are often interchangeable.
 For instance, you can definitely use a Topstitch Needle to sew metallic thread.
 Or, perhaps in your experience, a certain needle type works better over another, and that is great!
 Always use what works best for you.
 This chart is what has worked for us and what is recommended by other pros in the sewing business.
 If you have any questions or comments, feel free to drop us a message below.
 We love to hear from you!